• Skip to primary navigation

 DIY Recycled Flower Pot Ideas

-Our front porch is covered with kitchen ware.
+Our front porch is covered with kitchenware.
 It’s a sight.
 Not sure if the neighbors are jealous or embarrassed by my porch display.
-The Thrift Store Decor Team lined up a special tour today featuring thrift store finds made into flower pots.
-Let’s get started… Always remember when reading through my DIY'S you can customize most of the projects in your style!
+The Thrift Store Decor Team organized a special tour today featuring thrift store finds made into flower pots.
+Let’s get started… Always remember when reading through my DIY’S you can customize most of the projects in your style!

 Recycled Flower Pot Ideas